Controllable Video Generation: A Survey

-Video composition, particularly object insertion, aims to seamlessly embed target objects into existing videos while ensuring both temporal and spatial consistency.
-This task requires the inserted object to be well integrated with the background scene in terms of motion, lighting, and style while preserving the details of the appearance of the object.
+\textbf{Video Composition.} Video composition aims to seamlessly embed target objects into existing videos while ensuring both temporal and spatial consistency.
+It is essential in advertising production, AR/VR environments, and creator tools such as short-video platforms.
+It allows users to insert virtual objects into real scenes, enabling applications like virtual product placement, AR furniture try-on, or creative storytelling with animated characters.
+It significantly reduces the effort needed to produce high-quality mixed-reality content.
+This task requires the inserted object to be well integrated with the background while preserving the details of the appearance of object.
 Recent advances in text-to-video diffusion models offer powerful control capabilities for this purpose.
-For example, MVOC~\cite{wang2024mvoctrainingfreemultiplevideo} reverses the corresponding noise features by DDIM inversion on each video object, then synthesizes and edits them to generate the first frame of the synthetic video.
-VideoAnydoor~\cite{tu2025videoanydoorhighfidelityvideoobject} is an end-to-end video object insertion framework that achieves high-fidelity detail retention and precise motion control through the ID extractor, Pixel Warper, and optimized training strategies.
+For example, MVOC~\citep{wang2024mvoctrainingfreemultiplevideo} reverses the corresponding noise features by DDIM inversion on each video object, then synthesizes and edits them to generate the first frame of the synthetic video.
+VideoAnydoor~\citep{tu2025videoanydoorhighfidelityvideoobject} is an end-to-end video object insertion framework that achieves high-fidelity detail retention and precise motion control through the ID extractor, Pixel Warper, and optimized training strategies.